-- Cutting-edge hardware that accepts magstripe credit and debit cards, EMV chip cards, and contactless (NFC) payments including Apple Pay
+- Cutting-edge payment hardware that accepts magstripe credit and debit cards, EMV chip cards, and contactless (NFC) payments, including Apple Pay

 - PCI compliance using end-to-end encryption

-- Quick deposits: merchants see payments in their bank accounts in one to two business days
+- Quick transfers: merchants see payments in their bank accounts in one to two business days

 - Offline payments